1967 24 Hours of Le Mans: Night

 Soon after 10pm, as night was falling, Amon's Ferrari suffered a puncture while running 5th.
 Because of a faulty mallet he could not change the tyre out on the track and while crawling back to the pits, sparks from the wheel hub started a fire in the engine.
-Amon was forced to bale out quickly (unharmed) at a distance from any marshal posts and the car was burnt to a wreck.
+Amon was forced to bail out quickly (unharmed) at a distance from any marshal posts and the car was burnt to a wreck.
 Not long later the Chaparral had to pit with its aileron stuck in the brake position, making the car lose about 20 km/h off its top speed.
 Bucknum lost two hours to get a water-pipe rewelded then had to creep around for two laps to reach the mandatory 25-lap minimum for liquids replenishment Twice Lloyd Ruby ditched his Ford in the Mulsanne corner sandtrap, losing all the time Hulme had made up having to get repairs to the undertray.
 The second incident proved terminal.

 The Rodriguez/Baghetti NART Ferrari had slipped down the field and retired after 2am with a burnt piston.
 By 3am Ford was 1-2-3 with Gurney (182 laps) leading Andretti (who had recently matched Hulme's lap record) and McLaren by three laps.
 At 3:35 am, still running second, Andretti pitted J-7, the #3 Mk IV.
 A. J. Foyt, who had brought in J-5, the #1 Mk IV at the same time, was complaining loudly about his American rival's aggressive driving.
 Distracted by this “discussion,” a mechanic changing the front brake pads on J-7 installed a pad backward (which could be done).
 Andretti accelerated out of the pits and under the Dunlop bridge, but when he braked for the first time, from high speed going into the Esses, the incorrectly installed front brake locked, and J-7 spun, hitting the earth banks and ending up in disarray in the middle of the track.
 Andretti, with three broken ribs, leapt out and behind the wall.
 (It later transpired that Bianchi was right and the brakes had been put in back to front) Soon behind him at speed came McCluskey (9th) who deliberately hit the other wall believing the wreck might still have the driver trapped inside, then Schlesser (6th) who tried to weave between the two.
 Both crashed and suddenly Ford were down three cars.
 McCluskey, carrying the injured Andretti, commandeered a marshal's car and drove back to the Ford medical centre.